Zum Inhalt springen

 Ages 8–12: The Ideal Time to Learn Healthy Habits

 The tween years are arguably the most important window for introducing simple skincare routines.
-Children in this age group are curious about personal care, capable of following simple steps independently, and beginning to experience the early effects of hormonal change—including slightly oilier skin and the first signs of puberty.
+Children in this age group are curious about personal care, capable of following simple steps independently and beginning to experience the early effects of hormonal change, including slightly oilier skin and the first signs of puberty.

-A basic three-step routine—cleanse, moisturize, and protect—is all most tweens need.
+A basic three-step routine—cleanse, moisturise and protect—is all most tweens need.
 Introducing these steps now, before significant skin changes occur, helps children build confidence and form habits that will serve them well throughout adolescence and beyond.

 Ages 13+: Expanding the Routine if Needed